apptainer/singularity/CONTRIBUTING.md

 1. Essential bug fix PRs should be sent to both master and release branches.
 1. Small bug fix and feature enhancement PRs should be sent to master only.
-1. Follow the existing code style precedent, especially for C. For Golang, you will mostly conform to the style and form enforced by the "go fmt" and "golint" tools for proper formatting.
+1. Follow the existing code style precedent, especially for C. For Go, you will mostly conform to the style and form enforced by the "go fmt" and "golint" tools for proper formatting.
 1. For any new functionality, please write appropriate go tests that will run as